Dr Paul Lashmar

 I've authored or co-authored four books.
 The text book on multimedia journalism "Online Journalism" was co-authored with Steve Hill (Sage 2013).

-I'm an adviser to the Centre for Investigative Journalism and a founder of the Bureau for Investigative Journalism.
+I have been an adviser to The Centre for Investigative Journalism (TCIJ) and was a founder of the Bureau for Investigative Journalism BIJ.

 Community and Business